Tool Reviews 8 min read

 Our Assessment

-After testing all five tools, here’s how we’d summarize each:
+After testing all seven tools, here’s how we’d summarize each:

-1. SolRecover.io – Lowest fees (4%), client-side security, simplest UX.
+1. SolRecover.io – Lowest fees (1.9%), fully client-side with direct Helius RPC, simplest UX.
 Best for cost-conscious and security-focused users.
 Lacks account selection and educational content.

 Choosing the Right Tool